mpark/wg21/patterns.md

 ### Identifier Pattern

-An identifier pattern is denoted by any valid identifier.
-It matches any value and binds it to the provided identifier.
+An identifier pattern is denoted by any valid unparenthesized _identifier_.
+It matches any value `v` and the introduced name is an lvalue referring to `v`.
+The introduced name is in scope from its point of declaration until the end of the statement following the pattern label.

 ```cpp
 int i = 101;